themanyone/gimp-plugins/README.md

 - **GIMP 3.0+** — these plugins use the GIMP 3 Python API (`gi.require_version('Gimp', '3.0')`)
 - **Python 3** — GIMP 3 ships with its own Python environment
-- **CUDA-capable GPU** — strongly recommended for the upscale plugin
+- **CUDA-capable GPU** — strongly recommended for the upscale, image edit plugins.

 ## Installation

 ### 1. Install plugin dependencies

 The `install.py` installer (experimental) will attempt to perform these steps.
-Developers & power users may want fine-grained control & knowledge of install locations so here goes.
+Developers & power users may want fine-grained control & knowledge of install locations here:

 **AI Edit**